conondaFCC/hello-world/git.md

 ~\Desktop\testGit [experimental +1 ~1 -0 !]> git add .
 ~\Desktop\testGit [experimental +1 ~1 -0 ~]>
 ```
+* NOTE: File and folder Path on Windows is with backslash \ whereas inside git, for example branches it will be 'git merge bob/master' with a normal slash.

 ## Get help on a git command
 How to understand a command like 'git log --graph'?